Bouleau River

+The Birch River is recognized as a salmon river along almost its entire length.

 Location

-The Bouleau River rises on the Laurentian Plateau and empties into the Gulf of Saint Lawrence about 68.5 km east of Sept-Îles.
+The Bouleau River has its source in the Canadian Shield also called the Laurentian Shield or the Laurentian Plateau, and runs through the boreal forest to its mouth in the Gulf of St. Lawrence about 68.5 km east of Sept-Îles.

 Its source is to the north of Lake Bigot, west of Lake Nipisso.

 It rises at an elevation of 670 m, flows south for about 80 km, and has two major tributaries.